Manoj Kanti Deb

 Manoj Kanti Deb is an Indian politician from Tripura.
-He was the Minister of Food, civil supplies and consumer affairs, and now holds the Urban Development, in the Manik Saha's ministry.
+He was the Minister of Food, Civil Supplies and Consumer Affairs, and Urban Development, in the Manik Saha ministry.

-He joined the Bharatiya Janata Party in 2017 after leaving National Congress.
-He became the MLA from Kamalpur Constituency by defeating CPI(M) candidate Bijoy Laxmi Singha by a margin of 2,959 votes.
+He joined the Bharatiya Janata Party in 2017 after leaving the Indian National Congress.
+He became the MLA from the Kamalpur Constituency by defeating CPI(M) candidate Bijoy Laxmi Singha by a margin of 2,959 votes.